ivyhsiao/CS3200FinalProject/README.md

 * provide a list of actors and their contacts of a certain movie (for productioin companies only)
 * add movie to list of movies they stream (for streaming companies only)
 * provide a list of all movies streamed by inputted streaming company ranked by popularity
-* provide a list of top 6 movies streamed by inputted streaming company

 In order to complete these actions, a database with the following entities were established
 * Movies